Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsAppearanceLight`: Light option for appearance theme and login screen  dropdown lists
 - `settingsAppearancePOIDistance`: Label next to slider for setting the maximum distance at which POIs are visible
 - `settingsAppearanceShowDiagnostics`: Label next to the checkbox that toggles the display of diagnostic information in the menu bar
+- `settingsAppearanceShowEuclideonLogo`: Label next to the checkbox that toggles the display of the Euclideon logo over the scene
 - `settingsAppearanceAdvancedGIS`: Label next to the checkbox that toggles the display of advanced GIS settings in the viewport
 - `settingsAppearanceLimitFPS`: Label next to checkbox for limiting the frame-rate while vault client window is inactive or unselected
 - `settingsAppearanceShowCompass`: Label next to checkbox that toggles the appearance of a compass in the viewport